 Protects the skin

 Throughout thousands of years of traditional herbal medicine, echinacea has been used to protect the skin from abuse by the elements.
-Applied topically, the herb is known as a remedy for eczema and psoriasis.
+Applied topically, the herb is known as a remedy for various skin conditions.
 In fact, we use it as a key ingredient in Eminence Organics Echinacea Recovery Cream.
-Using echinacea carefully cultivated on the Eminence Certified Organic Farm and blended with yarrow and evening primrose oil, our Echinacea Recovery Cream reduces the visible signs of aging and soothes dry, irritated skin.
+Using echinacea carefully cultivated on organic farms and blended with yarrow and evening primrose oil, our Echinacea Recovery Cream reduces the visible signs of aging and soothes dry, irritated skin.

 One reason why echinacea is so effective in protecting the skin is its apparent ability to reduce inflammation.
 This herbal ingredient cools down skin inflammation, says registered dietitian and nutritionist Amy Shapiro.
 If your skin is irritated by eczema, psoriasis or even a bug bite, a dose of echinacea eases the irritation.
 In the same way, general pain caused by inflammation – from headaches to sore throats – may be soothed by taking echinacea.

 In Hungary, we call echinacea “God’s Gift”, and we traditionally brew a pot of echinacea tea to ward off colds, flus and flareups on the skin.
 Here’s a comforting recipe of echinacea tea with plenty of honey and lemon to boost the immune system this season.
 As noted above, if you suffer from an autoimmune disorder, avoid taking echinacea or consult with your doctor before doing so.

 Homemade Echinacea Tea Recipe

 1 teaspoon organic honey

 Pour boiling water over the dried echinacea and let it steep for 15 minutes.
 Strain out the herb, then squeeze in the juice of one lemon and add stir in the honey.
 Drink and enjoy all the benefits of echinacea!